 The purpose of the comprehensive exam is to test a student's acquisition of knowledge in core areas of study.
 The cumulative exam will be disseminated and completed online.
 The 7 questions will be provided via email the third week of Spring term or by the date agreed upon with the Director of the MACD program.
 A student will have 4 days from Monday at 9am to Friday 9am to respond to all questions.
-This format will allow the use of notes and other sources (books, articles).
+This format will allow the use of notes and other sources gathered from courses (books, articles).
 Students are not allowed to discuss any part of the exam with others.
 Responses to each question will be assessed based on the depth and breadth of the response.
-Given more resources are allowed in this take-home format, high quality detailed responses will be expected.
+Given more resources are allowed in this take-home format, high quality detailed responses will be expected (6-7 pages of written text excluding reference list per question response).
 Using appropriate APA formatting including in-text citations and list of references is expected.
 The questions are to remain private, no sharing of questions, question responses or other information about the comprehensive exam is allowed.